0xKitsune/solstat/Contributing.md

 ### Report Section
 The final step in the contribution process is to write a report section that describes your optimization.
 All reports for optimizations are added to `src/report/report_sections/optimizations`.
-For a template report you can check out [`src/report/report_sections/optimizations/template.md`]().
+For a template report you can check out [`src/report/report_sections/optimizations/template.md`](https://github.com/0xKitsune/solstat/blob/main/src/report/report_sections/optimizations/template.md).
+To generate a quick gas report, feel free to use [0xKitsune/gas-lab](https://github.com/0xKitsune/gas-lab) or set up a environment within Foundry to test your gas comparison.

 Once you have written your report section, the final step before PRing the contribution is to link your report to your optimization by adding pattern matching for your optimization to `get_optimization_report_section()`